 As the writer of Hebrews shows, this passage forms the background to Jesus’ sacrifice on our behalf – making it possible for you and me to meet with a holy God through the blood of Jesus, offered ‘once for all’ (v.26).

 Are there things in our life we feel we just can’t ask Jesus about; they’re too embarrassing and awkward?
-The woman in this passage in Mark puts her embarrassment aside and she reaches out and touches Jesus; and he heals her.
-And all her shame, suffering and embarrassment disappear in an instant.
+The woman in this passage in Mark puts her embarrassment aside and she reaches out and she touches Jesus.
+And as she does she is healed, and all her shame, suffering and embarrassment disappear in an instant.

 Verse of the Day

 Thought for the Day

 When fear knocks at the door of your life, let faith answer.

 Sign up now to receive Bible in One Year in your inbox each morning.
 You’ll get one email each day.